mihaela-stoian/mihaela-stoian.github.io/_pages/about.md

 My research interests focus on neuro-symbolic AI and knowledge-aided machine learning.

 Previously, I was part of the research team at Five AI, where I worked on 3D perception and detecting reflective symmetries in 3D models for autonomous driving.
-I completed my undergraduate and master's degrees at The University of Edinburgh, with my master's dissertation centered on speech-to-text machine translation, supervised by Professor Sharon Goldwater.
+I completed my undergraduate and master's degrees at The University of Edinburgh.
+My master's thesis, supervised by Professor Sharon Goldwater, focused on speech-to-text machine translation.

 <style>
 ul {